 Jesus remarks that our lips tell the tale our hearts try to hide.
-Using this proverb as a foundation, John Reid asks us to consider our prayers in a similar way.
-What do they tell God about us?
+Using this proverb as a foundation, what do our prayers tell God about us?

 Do we tend to shirk responsibility by 'passing the buck'?
 David Maas explores why we do this and proposes a solution for shouldering our responsibilities—and growing in character.

 Sometimes God's sense of justice seems unusual or strange to us, giving us many questions to ponder about fairness.
 Justice and fairness are not identical.

 Receive Biblical truth in your inbox—spam-free!
 This daily newsletter provides a starting point for personal study, and gives valuable insight into the verses that make up the Word of God.
 See what over 145,000 subscribers are already receiving.